kevin-crook-ucb/ucb_w205_crook_supplement/2019_Summer/synch_session_commands/synch_09_web_api_raw.md

 telnet httpbin.org 80
 ```

 Inside the telnet session, we will issue the POST command.
-We must at least give a web header Content-Length that must of course math our payload size.
+We must at least give a web header Content-Length that must of course match our payload size.
 We follow with a blank line.
 We follow that with the payload which could be multi-line.
 We follow that with a blank line to signal the send of the POST.

 ```
 POST /post HTTP/1.0